So is this possible and who might benefit from this; if male-bodied people are now able to nurse a baby, and what might it mean for women?

 There are actually very few medicines which are hazardous to babies when taken by a breastfeeding mother; more information around medicines and breastfeeding can be found here which is a charity providing breastfeeding support to UK families.
 In considering the risks and benefits to babies, the mother and her medical team would usually consider the risks of not breastfeeding, how necessary the drugs are, and possible alternatives that might be safer.

 In this case, it appears that the medications were primarily being taken to change the appearance of the patient’s body, and to induce milk production,rather than to prevent or treat an illness.

 They were also taking estradiol, a commonly used drug which is used in HRT for women experiencing menopause.
-Not usually taken by women of childbearing age, and used with caution in women who have not had a hysterectomy.
+Estradiol is not usually taken by women of childbearing age, and is used with caution in women who have not had a hysterectomy.
 They were also taking progesterone, another female sex hormone.

-And finally domperidone, much fuss has been made about this being a BANNED DRUG in the USA and imported from Canada by the patient for unlicensed use.
-These medicine has been widely used (to increase prolactin) to support lactation by breastfeeding women as it is known to increase the milk production in some mothers.
+And finally domperidone was being taken and there has been much fuss made about this being a BANNED DRUG in the USA and imported from Canada by the patient for unlicensed use.
+This medicine has been widely used (to increase prolactin) to support lactation by breastfeeding women as it is known to increase the milk production in some mothers.
 This is somewhat of a red herring – in the UK it was until recently available without prescription for the treatment of nausea and bloating symptoms, and it was withdrawn as a result of a small number of heart problems in older people who were given it by IV drip.
 Healthy younger adults of childbearing age would be at very low risk of these side effects.